 We designed Digital Samba not just to meet today's standards, but to adapt to the evolving European AI Act and upcoming AI governance requirements.
 Our roadmap includes:

-Our goal is simple: give companies in Europe — and companies serving European clients — a secure way to deploy AI-enhanced communication tools with full peace of mind.
+Our goal is simple: give companies in Europe – and companies serving European clients – a secure way to deploy AI-powered communication tools with full peace of mind.

-From opaque data collection to algorithmic bias and insecure infrastructure, the risks are real, and so are the compliance challenges under GDPR and emerging AI regulations.
+From opaque data collection to algorithmic bias and insecure infrastructure, the risks are real, and so are the compliance challenges under GDPR, the EU AI Act, and emerging AI regulations worldwide.

 The good news?